-This space is now known as adda.
-In Bengali, adda describes an informal conversation that takes place at length; in Hindi it can be traced back to a ‘perching spot’ for birds, in the Punjab it is a pit stop on long highways where travellers stop and exchange news.
-Put simply: an adda is a meeting place.
-It is now Commonwealth Writers’ online gathering of stories.
+In Bengali, adda describes an informal but lengthy conversation; in Hindi, the word traces its origin to that for a ‘perching spot’ for birds; in the Punjab, an adda is a pit-stop on long highways where travellers rest and exchange news.
+Put simply: adda is a meeting place.

-At adda we publish nonfiction and fiction – whether it takes the form of narrative essays, photo-essays, memoir, short stories, graphic novels or poetry.
+At adda we publish non-fiction and fiction – whether it takes the form of narrative essays, photo-essays, memoir, short stories, graphic novels or poetry.
 We prioritise writing from authors who might not have the chance to publish elsewhere, featuring their work alongside established names such as Ben Okri, Ananda Devi, Mia Couto, Olive Senior and Akwaeke Emezi.